 Sleeping in Separate Beds (Sleep Divorce)

-In many cases, a sleep divorce increases the chances that both partners will obtain better sleep.
-This is critical, since sleep deprivation can lead to a host of physical and mental health issues, including type 2 diabetes, depression, impaired work performance, and reduced relationship quality.
+Getting consistent, quality sleep is critical, since sleep deprivation can lead to a host of physical and mental health issues.
+These include type 2 diabetes, depression, impaired work performance and reduced relationship quality.

 Better sleep often results from the elimination of whatever factor was making it hard for one partner to sleep: for instance, no more snoring, blanket hogging, or tossing and turning.
 Some couples also find their sexual intimacy increases after a sleep divorce, as not sharing a bed leads to more exciting sex.

-If you and your partner choose to try a sleep divorce, keep in mind that communication is key.
+If you and your partner choose to try a sleep divorce, be sure to communicate throughout all stages in the process.
 Sleeping in separate beds could make either partner a little lonely or insecure, so make space to process thoughts and feelings together.
 Set a timeline for a sleep divorce trial, then decide whether to make it permanent based on how both partners are feeling.